 October 24, 2023

-Proposed Medical School Construction Milestone Celebrated with community leaders, organizations attending Beam Signing Event
+Proposed Medical School Construction Milestone Celebrated at Beam Signing Event

 Just one year and a day after breaking ground on the D.M.
 Bowman Academic Hall, the future flagship building of the proposed Meritus School of Osteopathic Medicine, one hundred community leaders, elected officials and community organizations celebrated another milestone in the building’s construction by signing a steel beam.